amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 console.log(insert(hash, 'word', 1)); // => { word: 1 }
 ```

-In modern JavaScript you can use `Map`s.
+In modern JavaScript, you can use `Map`s.

 ```js
 function insertMap(map, key, value) {